KwaiVGI/LivePortrait/readme.md

 ```bash
 nvcc -V # example versions: 11.1, 11.8, 12.1, etc.
 ```
 We provide installation commands for `torch` corresponding to three common CUDA versions.
-If your version is not listed, please visit [PyTorch Official Website](https://pytorch.org/get-started/previous-versions/) to find the appropriate installation command for your CUDA version.
+If your version is not listed, please visit [PyTorch Official Website](https://pytorch.org/get-started/previous-versions/) to find the installation command for your CUDA version.
 ```bash
 # for Linux and Windows users (choose one):
 # for CUDA 11.1